 Argulably the most similar product to the original Rock N Play this bassinet, also made by Fisher Price, is a portable bassinet that can be rocked manually using your foot.

-It folds flat, so it’s easy to carry from room-to-room so you can keep an eye on baby or use it for travel.
+It folds flat, so it’s easy to carry from room-to-room so you can keep an eye on baby or use it as a baby travel essential.
 It’s also easy to set up and is a reasonable price point.

 The bassinet is a flat surface, so it’s a safe sleep space for baby.
 The downfall of it is that it does require manual rocking.